Yandex Cloud

 • A Managed Service for OpenSearch cluster may contain only one Dashboards host group.

-• If you are adding a group of OpenSearch hosts and assigning the MANAGER role to the hosts, make sure there are at least three hosts with this role.
+• If you are adding a group of OpenSearch hosts with the MANAGER role, make sure there are at least three hosts with this role.

 To create a host group: